 10:30am-10:45am: Refreshment Break (Belmont Foyer)

 10:45am-11:15pm: SIPconnect 3.0 and the Impact of the SHAKEN Call Authentication Framework on the Enterprise.
 Presented by Richard Shockey, SIP Forum Chair and Principal, Shockey Consulting.

 11:15am-11:45am: Measuring Quality is One Thing, Trusting Our Measurements is Another.
-Presented by Russ Penar, Senior Service Engineer, Microsoft.
+Presented by Russ Penar, Principal Service Engineer, Microsoft.